 Profit maximization is the main aim of any business and therefore it is also an objective of financial management.
 Profit maximization, in financial management, represents the process or the approach by which profits (EPS) of the business are increased.
-In simple words, all the decisions whether investment, financing, or dividend etc are focused to maximize the profits to optimum levels.
+In simple words, all the decisions whether investment, financing, or dividend etc are focused on maximizing the profits to optimum levels.

 Profit Maximization Theory / Model: The Rationale / Benefits: